-- 83. Council is unable to require a development contribution in certain circumstances, as outlined in section 200 of the LGA02, if, and to the extent that: - it has, under section 108(2)(a) of the RMA, imposed a condition on a resource consent in relation to the same development for the same purpose; or - the developer will fund or otherwise provide for the same network infrastructure; or - a third party has funded or provided, or undertaken to fund or provide, the same network infrastructure; or - Council has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance. - 84.
-In addition, Council will not require a development contribution in any of the following cases where: - except in the case of a building consent for a new dwelling for a change of use, or where paragraph 54 applies, the value of any building work for which a building consent is required is less than \$20,000 exclusive of GST.

-- in relation to any dwelling, replacement, repair or renovation work generates no additional demand for reserve or network infrastructure. - a building consent is for a bridge, dam (confined to the dam structure and any tail race) or other public utility. - the application for a resource or building consent, authorisation, or certificate of acceptance is made by the Crown or Council.
+- it has, under section 108(2)(a) of the RMA, imposed a condition on a resource consent in relation to the same development for the same purpose; or - the developer will fund or otherwise provide for the same network infrastructure; or - a third party has funded or provided, or undertaken to fund or provide, the same network infrastructure; or - Council has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance. - 85.
+In addition, Council will not require a development contribution in any of the following cases where: - except in the case of a building consent for a new dwelling for a change of use, or where paragraph 54 applies, the value of any building work for which a building consent is required is less than \$20,000 exclusive of GST. - in relation to any dwelling, replacement, repair or renovation work generates no additional demand for reserve or network infrastructure. - a building consent is for a bridge, dam (confined to the dam structure and any tail race) or other public utility. - the application for a resource or building consent, authorisation, or certificate of acceptance is made by the Crown or Council.
 This exemption does not apply to Council Organisations, Council-Controlled Organisations or Council-Controlled Trading Organisations. - the application for a resource or building consent, authorisation, or certificate of acceptance is made by for the purposes of Marae development (including ancillary buildings associated with a Marae).